Should I stay married for the kids? What a divorce coach wants mothers to know

 You deserve peaceful nights again.
 Not someday.
 Now.

-Will my children be damaged by divorce?
-Research shows that children are not damaged by divorce itself, but by ongoing parental conflict.
+Will my children be damaged by divorce?Research shows that children are not damaged by divorce itself, but by ongoing parental conflict.
 Kids who experience a peaceful divorce with healthy co-parenting often fare better than children raised in high-conflict intact homes.

-When is the right time to divorce when you have kids?
-There's no perfect time, but if your marriage involves chronic conflict, emotional abuse, or creates an environment where you cannot be emotionally present for your children, it may be time to consider whether staying is actually serving your family.
+When is the right time to divorce when you have kids?There's no perfect time, but if your marriage involves chronic conflict, emotional abuse, or creates an environment where you cannot be emotionally present for your children, it may be time to consider whether staying is actually serving your family.

-How do I know if I should stay married for kids?
-Ask yourself: What am I teaching my children about love and relationships by staying?
-If the answer involves normalizing disrespect, unhappiness, or emotional neglect, that's pretty clear.
+How do I know if I should stay married for kids?Ask yourself: What am I teaching my children about love and relationships by staying?
+If the answer involves normalizing disrespect, unhappiness, or emotional neglect, that's your answer.

-Can you create healthy co-parenting after divorce?
-For sure.
-With the right support, tools, and commitment to your own emotional regulation, many divorced parents (like me!) create peaceful, cooperative co-parenting dynamics that serve their children far better than an intact but conflicted home.
+Can you create healthy co-parenting after divorce?Absolutely.
+With the right support, tools, and commitment to your own emotional regulation, many divorced parents (like me) create peaceful, cooperative co-parenting dynamics that serve their children far better than an intact but conflicted home.

 If you're sitting with this right now (if you're paralyzed by guilt or fear or the sheer overwhelm of not knowing what comes next) I'm here.
 Not to pressure you, not to tell you what to do, but to help you find your own clarity in the chaos.
 Book a FREE connection call to learn how coaching can help.